Camulodunum: Claudian invasion

 The Emperor Claudius personally oversaw the Roman attack on Camulodunon.
 The town was renamed Colonia Victricensis in honour of his triumph, and a Temple was built there to worship him.
 Its foundation vaults still survive beneath Colchester Castle.

 The Catuvellauni king Cunobelinus, ruling from his capital at Camulodunon, had subjugated a large area of southern and eastern Britain, and was called by the Roman historian Suetonius "King of the Britons".
 Under his rule Camulodunon had replaced Verlamion as the most important settlement in pre-Roman Britain.
 Around AD 40 he had fallen out with his son Adminius (acting as proxy ruler of the Cantiaci tribe in his father's name), who had fled to Rome for support.
-There he was received by the Emperor Gaius, who may have attempted an invasion of Britain to put Adminius on his father's throne.
-After Cunobelinus’ death (c.
+There he was received by the Emperor Caligula, who may have attempted an invasion of Britain to put Adminius on his father's throne.
+After Cunobelinus' death (c.
 AD 40) his sons took power with the eldest, Togodumnus, ruling the Catuvellauni homeland around Verlamion, and Caratacus ruling from Camulodunon.
 Together these brothers began expanding their influence over other British tribes, including the Atrebates of the south coast.
 Verica, king of the Atrebates, which had branches on both sides of the English Channel and had been friends of Rome since Caesar's conquest, appealed to the Emperor Claudius for aid.
 At the time of this appeal in AD 43 the newly enthroned Emperor Claudius was in need of a military victory in order to secure his shaky position with the military, and saw this call for help as the perfect pretext.
 Aulus Plautius led the four Roman legions across to Britain with Camulodunon being their main target, defeating and killing Togodumnus near the Thames and then waiting for Claudius to cross the Channel.
 Claudius arrived with reinforcements, including artillery and elephants, leading the attack on Camulodunon.
 Caratacus fled the storming of the town, taking refuge with the Ordovices and Silures tribes in Wales and becoming a Welsh folk hero for his resistance to Rome.
-The Roman historian Suetonius and Claudius' triumphal arch state that after this battle the British kings who had been under Cunobelinus’ sons’ control surrendered without further bloodshed, Claudius accepting their submission in Camulodunon.
+The Roman historian Suetonius and Claudius' triumphal arch state that after this battle the British kings who had been under Cunobelinus' sons' control surrendered without further bloodshed, Claudius accepting their submission in Camulodunon.